Academic Misconduct

 So, the University has sent you a formal Academic Misconduct Allegation.
 The formal allegation notice should include:

 Your written submission should set out your version of events and detail any exceptional circumstances that you feel should be taken into consideration.
 It should respond to each aspect of the allegation outlined by the University.
-We encourage you to make a start on your written response by using our template - you can download it here.
+We encourage you to use our template - you can download it here.

 All allegations must be sent to you within 10 working days of the matter being brought to the attention of Dean of the faculty in which the suspected Academic Misconduct has occurred.
 This will be sent to your preferred mailing address, could be hand delivered, and/or may also be emailed to your student email account.